amymcgovern/pyparrot/README.md

    * Downloading pictures from the downward facing camera.
 We can take photos from it (mambo.take_picture()) but I haven't figured out the protocol to download the photos remotely yet.
 When I figure that out, I will update the code.

 * **Bebop**
    * Navigation: The Bebop has a lot of additional navigation commands available.
-I will implement and test these once the vision is working.
+These are on my agenda soon.
 For example, the relative move command seems quite useful.

 # Major updates and releases:
 * 2/10/2018: Version 1.3.1.
 Updated DroneVision to work on Windows.